Diversity in the Department of Psychological Science

 Beyond the department, the entire University of Arkansas is committed to enhancing educational and professional diversity by seeking to integrate individuals from varied backgrounds and characteristics, including members of historically underrepresented groups.
 The University believes that enhancing diversity and providing an educational and work environment in which thought, creativity, and growth are stimulated is critical to its mission of helping individuals to realize their full potential through equal opportunity (see diversity.uark.edu).

-Many faculty in the Department of Psychological Science are involved in research related to diversity (for more details, see Labs.
+Many faculty in the Department of Psychological Science are involved in research related to diversity (for more details, see individual faculty pages or the listing of labs on the research experience page).
 For instance, Dr. Behrend’s lab has investigated trust and social preference for native vs. accented speakers in monolingual and bilingual preschool aged children.
 Dr. Lampinen’s lab examined how eyewitness testimony accuracy is impacted by same-race vs. different-race identifications.
 Dr. Eidelman’s lab examines multicultural and colorblind ideologies, prejudice and stereotype, and White privilege.
 Dr. Leen-Feldner’s lab examines developmental processes that relate to anxiety disorder onset in puberty.
 Dr. Bridges’s lab researches health and mental health disparities in underserved populations, especially Latino immigrants.
 Dr. Cavell’s investigates interventions for bullied children in ethnically diverse schools.
+Dr. Forscher researches social disparities and what to do about them.
+As such, all his research is connected in some way to why and how different social groups become represented in different strata in society.
+Dr. Lindsay Ham's research program includes a focus on sociocultural factors that could promote or protect against alcohol misuse and alcohol-related sexual aggression.
+This work has focused on the role of acculturation, gender norms and roles, and the intersection between culture, gender, and norms about drinking behaviors and sexual aggression.
+Dr. Dopp’s lab examines strategies to increase accessibility of evidence-based treatments for children and families, especially for underserved groups such as racial/ethnic minority, low-income, and rural populations.
 Many of our graduate and undergraduate students conduct research (honors theses, independent projects, master’s theses, doctoral dissertations) that examine many aspects of diversity, including age, religion, race, ethnicity, language, poverty, gender, and sexual orientation.

 The Department of Psychological Science at the University of Arkansas is actively engaged in activities to promote diversity and inclusivity within the department.
 Specific initiatives the department has taken include: